 But open relationships are still taboo in most of the world.
-It’s a bit like being homosexual in the 1980’s.
+It’s a bit like being LGBTQ+ in the 1980’s.
+Open is still a part of the “+” I guess.
 You can’t talk about it at work, to your family, and even in the small circle you may have confessed to already, you’re likely to be viewed as creepy or unnatural.

 Introducing Conversations for People